Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_getting_help.rst

 Chat Room
 ---------

-Though the best place to ask for help are the forums (because they also keep the information accessible for others to read it in the future).
-If you have a very important (or too simple) issue that needs a solution ASAP, you can always enter to the IRC chat room.
+The best place to ask for help is the forums (because they also keep the information accessible for others to read in the future).
+However, if you have a very important (or too simple) issue that needs a solution ASAP, you can always enter the IRC chat room.
 You will always find someone ready to help on *#selenium at Freenode* (irc.freenode.net).

 Commercial Support
 ------------------

 Need more professional help?
 No problem.
 We're keeping a list of companies and individuals that can provide hands-on, expert support with Selenium, continuous integration, and other QA automation techniques.